Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 For his part, Daniel just chuckled.
 "He seems like a gentleman of *fine* taste, Champion Daar."

 Daar duck-nodded happily.
 "He is.
-Anyway…steel and rebar.
+Anyway... steel and rebar.
 Vemik here is *curious* and I figger, ain’t nothin’ wrong with a little construction work, eh?
 Any problem if he helps build the foundation?"

 Vemik glanced at the trench.
 "This word *‘foundation’* you keep using.
 It means what?"